UPDATE - US: Suspect, officer killed in Capitol car ramming - Alaturka Online

 "This has been an extremely difficult time for the US Capitol Police after the events of Jan.
 6, and now the events that have occurred here today," Pittman said, referring to the day the Capitol was overrun in January.

-Authorities said it was too early to determine the motive "behind this senseless act," Washington, D.C.
-Police Chief Robert Contee said.
+Authorities said it was too early to determine the motive "behind this senseless act," said Washington, D.C.
+Police Chief Robert Contee.
 But he said it "does not appear to be terrorism-related."

 "But obviously we’ll continue to investigate to see if there’s some kind of nexus along those lines," he said.

-The North Barricade where Friday's ramming took place is located along Constitution Avenue near the Senate side of the Capitol building.
-Nearby streets have been shuttered amid a heavy National Guard presence on the Capitol grounds.
+The North Barricade where the ramming took place is located along Constitution Avenue near the Senate side of the Capitol.
+Nearby streets have been shuttered amid a heavy National Guard presence on Capitol grounds.